Robert Charles Browne: Murders

-In his letters and conversations with investigators, Browne would repeatedly claim that he murdered approximately 48 or 49 people, the majority of whom were women whom he considered to be of "low moral value" who cheated on their boyfriends and husbands.
-Browne stated that most of his killings were never pre-planned and were against victims of opportunity he met in motels, convenience stores and similar settings, and he would kill them using a variety of methods ranging from strangulation, shooting, pushing them off high places such as cliffs, stabbing them with items such as screwdrivers and ice picks, and even using ether and other compounds to incapacitate them.
-He has claimed to have dismembered the remains of most of the female victims and later disposed of their remains in isolated areas, and since he usually had no personal connections or spent very little time with them, it was hard to link him back to any of them.
+In his letters and conversations with investigators, Browne repeatedly claimed that he had murdered approximately 48 or 49 people, most of whom were women whom he considered to be of "low moral value", who had cheated on their boyfriends and husbands.
+Browne stated that most of his killings were not planned and were against victims of opportunity he met in motels, convenience stores, and similar settings, and that he killed them by various means, including strangulation; shooting; pushing them off high places, such as cliffs; stabbing them with screwdrivers and ice picks; and using ether and other compounds to incapacitate them.
+He has claimed to have dismembered the remains of most of the female victims and later disposed of their remains in isolated areas; because he usually had no personal connections with them or spent very little time with them, it was hard to link him to any of them.

-Concerning the specifics of his claims, Browne drew a map outlining several states with numbers indicating how many he had killed in the respective area.
-According to this map, he has killed 17 people in his native Louisiana; 9 in Colorado; 7 in Texas; 5 in Arkansas; 3 in Mississippi; two each in California, New Mexico and Oklahoma; and a single victim in Washington State.
-The very first of these alleged victims was a fellow soldier he had killed in 1970, while stationed in South Korea, supposedly during a bar fight over a woman.
+About the specifics of his claims, Browne drew a map outlining several states with numbers indicating how many persons he had killed in each: 17 in Louisiana; 9 in Colorado; 7 in Texas; 5 in Arkansas; 3 in Mississippi; two each in California, New Mexico, and Oklahoma; and 1 in Washington State.
+The first of these alleged victims was a fellow soldier, whom he killed in 1970, while stationed in South Korea, supposedly during a bar fight over a woman.

-In contrast to his claims, Browne has provided few details for a majority of his purported kills, leading most investigators to believe that they are likely a fabrication made either for attention or to spite the sheriff's office which first convicted him.
-Thus far, he has been convicted in two separate murders and remains a credible suspect in the following murders:
+Browne has provided few details about most of his purported kills, leading most investigators to believe that they are likely to be fabrications made for attention or to spite the sheriff's office involved in his first murder conviction.
+He has been convicted in two murders and is a credible suspect in the following others: